zcash/zips/drafts/zip-daira-mempool-limitation.rst

 EvictTransaction MUST do the following:

-* Select a random transaction to evict, weighted by eviction weight.
+* Select a random transaction to evict, with probability in direct proportion to eviction weight.
 * Add the txid and the current time to RecentlyEvicted, dropping the oldest entry in RecentlyEvicted if necessary to keep it to at most ``eviction_memory_entries`` entries.